Zappo-II/WhatWatch/README.md

 * 45 - Tested with Fedora - Gnome and Manjaro - Gnome
 * 46 - Tested with Manjaro - Gnome
+* 47 - Tested with Manjaro - Gnome

 ### Legacy Gnome Shell (before 45)